shajra/nix-project/README.md

 This source's [doc directory](doc) provides a variety of documents to not only help you use this project, but also to get an introduction to the Nix ecosystem.

-Among other benefits, Nix gives us an incredible amount of control and repeatability of our software projects.
 If you don't know much about Nix, consider reading the following provided guides:

 -   [Introduction to Nix and Motivations to Use It](doc/nix-introduction.md)
 -   [Nix Installation and Configuration Guide](doc/nix-installation.md)